This simplified UK archery law guide will help you learn how to take care of your bows and arrows. So, there's no need to quiver!

 We have all the ammunition and tips you need, including a range of Olympic archery rules and regulations meant for beginners.

 In this easy summarized version, we cover the essential rules for playing competitive archery laws in the United Kingdom.
 It's a guide to help you conquer the basic archery rules for beginners.

 Archers use a stringed bow to propel projectiles - called archery arrows.
-They shoot the arrows towards a non-moving circular target.
+They shoot the arrows towards a 'non-moving' circular archery target face.

 Olympic Archery became a recognized sport for men in 1900.
 It later dropped out of the international sporting limelight.
 But, it reappeared in 1972 and currently remains a bastion of the Games.

 Note: The governing body for the rules and regulations of archery is the World Archery Federation (based in Switzerland).

 The aim of competitive archery rules and regulations is to shoot archery arrows at a stationary circular target set at a specific distance away from the competitors.

 Archers aim to shoot and then land their arrows as close to the center of the target as possible to score points.